Examining the Impact of Provenance-Enabled Media on Trust and Accuracy Perceptions: Results

 \subsubsection{Quantitative findings}

 RQ.4 explored the possibility of significant differences in dependent variables across indicator designs.
 Provenance states were represented with some stylistic variations across different indicator designs (shown row-wise in Fig. \ref{fig:design-spread}): some designs simply have a colour-changing icon, while others explicitly show the state name.
-Using a Kruskal-Wallis test, we found no evidence of significant differences in $\Delta t$ ($H(2) = 0.34, p = 0.84$), $\Delta \alpha$ ($H(2) = 0.80, p = 0.67$), $\alpha_{corr}$ ($H(2) = 1.98, p = 0.37$), and \textsc{comprehension} ($H(2) = 5.91, p = 0.05$) across any of the designs.
-While we did not expect $\Delta t$, $\Delta \alpha$, and $\alpha_{corr}$ to capture the differences in language variations, we failed to find evidence of significant differences in \textsc{comprehension} as well ($H(3) = 1.81, p = 0.61$).
+Using a Kruskal-Wallis test, we found no evidence of significant differences in $\Delta t$ ($H(2) = 0.34, p=0.84$), $\Delta \alpha$ ($H(2) = 0.80, p=0.67$), $\alpha_{corr}$ ($H(2) = 1.98, p=0.37$), and \textsc{comprehension} ($H(2) = 5.91, p=0.05$) across any of the designs.
+While we did not expect $\Delta t$, $\Delta \alpha$, and $\alpha_{corr}$ to capture the differences in language variations, we failed to find evidence of significant differences in \textsc{comprehension} as well ($H(3) = 1.81, p=0.61$).

-Overall, the provenance UIs were well-understood by participants\add{, suggesting that the novelty of the provenance interface was not a barrier in this study}.
+Overall, the provenance UIs were rated as well-understood by participants\addd{, although this is merely a \textit{perception} of understanding; we are aware that cognitive biases such as the Dunning Kruger effect may influence ratings}.
 The mean comprehension rating was 4.11 (std. = 0.90) on a 5-point Likert scale, where 1 was ``Very unclear'' and 5 was ``Very clear''.
 Fig. \ref{f:comp} shows histograms of the comprehension ratings and its breakdowns by indicator design and terminology variation.